Last updated: Dec-11-2024

 ) setting.

-Additionally, by default, when the player requests your video, it will automatically request the best format from the default source types (.webm
+Additionally, by default, when the player requests your video, it automatically requests the best format from the default source types (.webm

 , .ogg